About The WIA QSL Bureaux

 General Operation of the WIA QSL Bureau

-Bureaux operate in each State and the Northern Territory.
-There are some differences in their operational methods, but all may be considered to basically follow the guidelines of the IARU.
+WIA QSL Bureaux operate in each state, the Australian Capital Territory and the Northern Territory.
+There are some differences in their operational methods, but all may be considered to follow the basic guidelines of the IARU.

 QSL Card Standards

-The IARU has a universal standard for QSL card production to improve the handling of cards by volunteers at Bureau offices all around the world, to assist with sorting, packing and posting.
-The WIA can only process cards that meets the standard.
+The IARU established a universal standard for QSL card production to improve the handling of cards by volunteers at Bureau offices worldwide, to assist with sorting, packing and posting.

 To ensure speedy handling by sorters at the Outwards Bureau please assist by following these guidelines: